Ni-Songhao/UnifiedReward/README.md

 └── VideoFeedback
 └── train_data.yaml
 ```
-### 2. Training
+#### 2.2 Training based on LLaVA-Onevision
 ```bash
 bash train.sh
 ```

 ### 3. Inference
-We provide reference pair ranking and point score inference code for each task in the `./inference` directory.
+We provide reference pair ranking and point score inference code for each task in the `./inference` and `./inference_qwen` directories.

 ```bash
 inference